Nigel Farage Praises Trump Emergency Declaration

 — Washington Examiner (@dcexaminer) March 3, 2019

 The controversial decision enjoys almost unanimous Republican support.
-Michigan Representative Justin Amash was one of the few Republicans to publicly oppose it, claiming that Trump is “usurping” legislative powers and violating the United States Constitution.
+Michigan Representative Justin Amash was one of the few Republicans to publicly oppose it, claiming that Trump is “usurping” legislative powers and violating the U.S. Constitution.

 In his interview with the Washington Examiner, British politician Nigel Farage refused to explicitly answer questions pertaining to the legality of Trump’s order, and suggested that observers “see where this finishes up.”